adrelanos/aeternity-wiki/Security-Concerns-on-Contributing?.md

 ## Security Concerns on Contributing to æternity?

-There exist an easy way to bypass your security concerns, this solution are also often chosen from investors which own only a online wallet at Coinbase, Bistamp aso.
+There exist an easy way to bypass your security concerns, this solution is frequently chosen by investors that only use online wallets at Coinbase, Bistamp etc..

 ***